Three Safe Patient Handling and Mobility (SPHM) Myths Debunked

 1. Body Mechanics Will Protect You

-In the past, physical therapy, occupational therapy and nursing schools focused on teaching manual lifting techniques.
-It was thought that regardless of the size, gender or physical strength of the care provider and the client, using good body mechanics and lifting techniques would prevent damaging musculoskeletal strain.
-This is false.
-Based on current biomechanical research we know that body mechanics alone cannot prevent work-related musculoskeletal disorders.
+In the past, physical therapy, occupational therapy, and nursing schools focused on teaching manual lifting techniques.
+Educators believed that proper body mechanics could prevent injury during transfers, regardless of the patient’s or caregiver’s size or strength.
+This approach is fundamentally flawed.
+Current biomechanical research shows that good body mechanics alone cannot prevent work-related musculoskeletal disorders.

 3. Use of SPHM Techniques Is Not Consistent with Therapy Goals

-Then there is the research demonstrating that when in safe patient handling devices patients feel safer and more comfortable.
-In fact, one study cites lower levels of depression, improved urinary continence, higher engagement in activities, lower fall risk and higher levels of alertness during the day in those using safe patient handling equipment.
-As Joyce Julien, a physical therapist at St Elizabeth Healthcare in Kentucky, sums it up: “Therapists need to be open-minded towards SPHM.
+Joyce Julien, a physical therapist at St. Elizabeth Healthcare in Kentucky, explains the shift in thinking: “Therapists need to be open-minded towards SPHM.
 There was some hesitancy thinking that SPHM promotes dependency because everyone is lifted and we don’t do rehab.
 But with implementing the use of equipment, we found that patients feel safer being moved and we can go on with rehabilitation successfully.”

 References